H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 ## 14.9 Summary

-The consolidation layer captures how recent activity and world-modeling are turned into lasting structure across GBIM entities, normalized beliefs with temporal decay, and spatially indexed hippocampal ChromaDB collections.
-The `jarvis-hippocampus` service (deployed March 15, 2026, commit `b90f9ff`) functions as the dedicated hippocampal buffer within the 79-container production stack: it maintains a 1:1 normalized belief snapshot (with `confidence_decay` temporal metadata) for every GBIM entity in PostgreSQL `msjarvis` (port 5433), mirrors every centroid-bearing entity into the `geospatialfeatures` ChromaDB collection (port 8000, `chroma_data` volume) keyed by worldview, dataset, and spatial footprint, and exposes this fabric to higher-level services during Phase 4 RAG context building.
+The consolidation layer captures how recent activity and world-modeling are turned into lasting structure across two complementary hippocampal pathways: (1) GBIM entities with normalized beliefs and temporal decay metadata in PostgreSQL `msjarvis` (port 5433), mirrored as centroid-bearing records into the `geospatialfeatures` ChromaDB collection (port 8000, `chroma_data` volume), queried by GIS-RAG and spiritual-RAG during Phase 4; and (2) the `autonomous_learner` ChromaDB collection (21,181 records, growing ~288/day), queried via `all-minilm:latest` (384-dim) semantic search at Phase 1.45 of every production `/chat` request, with top-5 community memories prepended to `enhanced_message`.

+The `jarvis-hippocampus` service (deployed March 15, 2026, commit `b90f9ff`) functions as the dedicated hippocampal buffer within the 79-container production stack.
 The `confidence_decay` multiplier applied at Phase 5 of every production request makes hippocampal temporal state an active, measurable factor in every response — not merely an archival attribute.
+Phase 1.45 community memory retrieval (deployed March 17, 2026) makes `autonomous_learner` a live, prompt-level input to every response rather than a passive background store.
+The critical embedding model lock — **`all-minilm:latest` (384-dim) for all ChromaDB collections** — ensures collection compatibility and is a permanent architectural constraint.

-POC verification loop automation, selective storage criteria, temporal hierarchy beyond decay, and tighter belief-routing traces are active design directions that build on this foundation.
+POC verification loop automation, `geospatialfeatures` backfill ingest, selective storage criteria, temporal hierarchy beyond decay, and tighter belief-routing traces are active design directions that build on this foundation.
 Subsequent chapters describe how global controls, the 69-DGM cascade (Chapter 32), and executive processes (Chapter 17) use these consolidated, place-aware memories as part of broader feedback loops that shape Ms. Jarvis's ongoing evolution.
-Chapter 5 describes the ChromaDB `chroma_data` volume and `geospatialfeatures` collection architecture in detail.
-Chapter 17 describes how the `confidence_decay` multiplier is applied at Phase 5 of the 9-phase production pipeline.
+Chapter 5 describes the ChromaDB `chroma_data` volume and collection architecture in detail.
+Chapter 17 describes how Phase 1.45 community memory retrieval and the `confidence_decay` multiplier are applied in the 9-phase production pipeline.

-*Last updated: 2026-03-15 19:12 EDT by Carrie Kidd, Oak Hill WV*
+*Last updated: 2026-03-18 by Carrie Kidd, Mount Hope WV*